fivesenses/cropster/README.md

 # Cropster

-Cropster ruby gem.
-Make API calls to cropster to pull green and roasted coffee data.
+Ruby gem for the Cropster API.
+Supports all documented API entities with full CRUD operations, pagination, and rate limiting.

 ## Installation